 If Bob had been able to get Sam to carry the original 2nd for $20,000 with starting payments of $161/mo including 9% interest and stepped payment increases of 12% per year ( a forced savings plan) the 2nd mortgage would fully amortize in 118 months (a little less than 10 years).
 Bob would have $20,000 more equity in his house and only 25 years left on his first mortgage at an attractive 7% interest rate.

-Sam would have all of his money back plus interest on the mortgage he carried and thereby avoided uncertainty of a balloon payment.
+Sam would have all of his money back plus interest on the mortgage he carried and thereby avoided the uncertainty of a balloon payment.

-In Chapter 5 of Owner Will Carry, How To Take Back a Note or Mortgage Without Being Taken we pointed out the pro’s and cons of balloon payments and showed how to handle them.
+In Chapter 5 of Owner Will Carry, How To Take Back a Note or Mortgage Without Being Taken we pointed out the pros and cons of balloon payments and showed how to handle them.
 The CD Rom described above is included with the book.

 Why aren’t stepped payments used more often?

 Most real estate agents are not familiar with seller financing in any form.
-They have been taught to list property, look for a buyer with a cash down payment, then send the buyer to Insecurity Bank to apply for a new loan for the balance of the purchase price.
-Unfortunately this simplistic formula doesn’t always work.
+They have been taught to list the property, look for a buyer with a cash down payment, then send the buyer to Insecurity Bank to apply for a new loan for the balance of the purchase price.
+Unfortunately, this simple formula doesn’t always work.
 Sometimes the buyer fails to qualify; sometimes the property fails to qualify.
 Property owners who will carry the financing find that more buyers are takers.
 Their property sells faster than if they waited for that elusive “all cash” buyer.
 Some buyers with reasonable credit still don’t qualify, or, they just don’t want to put up with Insecurity Bank’s “picky policies.”

 The biggest obstacle to stepped payments may be that it has been difficult to produce an amortization schedule.
 T-Value, a computer software program used frequently by accountants, can produce such a schedule.
 The program is a bit expensive and the procedure for setting up the stepped payment calculation is cumbersome.
 Recently a simple (PC) program was produced that calculates stepped payments either by a flat dollar increase (periodically) in the regular payment or by a percentage increase (periodically) in the regular payment.
 It also computes any future balloon payment and produces an amortization schedule.
 It includes a column of boxes called “Date Paid” which the note holder can use to record the payments as they are received.
 This payment history is valuable in the event the note holder ever decides to sell the note.

-In the event the note holder decides to sell his note this program will produce a schedule that discounts the note to the investor?s desired yield.
+In the event, the note holder decides to sell his note this program will produce a schedule that discounts the note to the investors’ desired yield.
 It will then amortize the discount over the life of the note and print a schedule that assists the note investor in reporting taxable income from his note investment.